ubamax/todo-note-project/Tutorial.md

 - `@celo/contractkit` - This is a library that help developers and validators to interact with the Celo blockchain and is well suited to developers looking for an easy way to integrate Celo Smart Contracts within their applications.
 It includes common functionality to make it easier to get started building dapps on Celo.
 - `bignumber.js` - A JavaScript library for arbitrary-precision arithmetic.
-- `sass` - A node implementation of the SASS engine.
+- `sass` - A NodeJS implementation of the SASS engine.
 SASS (Syntactically Awasome Style Sheet) is a CSS extension that allows writing CSS more faster and easier.
-- `web3` - A Javascript library for interracting with the Ethereum blockchain.
-It can also be used to interract with the celo blockchain as well.
+- `web3` - A Javascript library for interacting with the Ethereum blockchain.
+It can also be used to interact with the Celo blockchain as well.

 ### `src/contracts/Todo.sol`
 This file contains our Solidity smart contract.
 Below is the code contained in the file: